erazortt/DoViBaker/README.md

 # DoViTonemap
 This plugin processes the tonemapping of any HDR PQ streams to lower dynamic range targets.
 The implementation follows ITU-R BT.2408-7 Annex 5, with the addtion of an optional luminosity factor which scales the brightness linearily.

 There are 5 arguments which control the process: `masterMaxNits`, `masterMinNits`, `targetMaxNits`, `targetMinNits` and `lumScale`.
 The first two arguments set the white and black brightness value of the source, and next two set the white and black brightness value of the target.
-The values for the master brightness can be either given explicitly or `masterMaxNits` and `masterMinNits` can both be set to `-1` which will indicate that the actual values are read from the related frame properties set by DoViBaker, leading to a dynamic tonemapping. `lumScale` changes the total brightness, this can be usefull since many HDR PQ and DV streams are actually too dark, darker then the respective SDR streams.
+The values for the master brightness can be either given explicitly or `masterMaxNits` and `masterMinNits` can both be set to `-1` which will indicate that the actual values are read from the related frame properties `_dovi_dynamic_max_pq` and `_dovi_dynamic_min_pq` which are set by `DoViBaker` or `DoViStatsFileLoader`, leading to a dynamic tonemapping. `lumScale` changes the total brightness, this can be usefull since many HDR PQ and DV streams are actually too dark, darker then the respective SDR streams.
 To find the proper `lumScale` factor you might use the script `LumScaleFindHelper.avs`.
+It is also possible to read the luminosity factor from the frame property `_dovi_dynamic_luminosity_scale` by setting `lumSacle` to -1.

 This example applies a dynamic tonemapping to a 1000nits target reading the current max brightness value off the frame properits which are set by DoViBaker.
 The luminosity scale used is 1.0.
-To increase the brightness this factor can be increased to 1.5 or 2.0 or even higher.
-There have been instances where factors of 4.5 where needed to match the percieved brightness of the SDR stream.
+In order to increase the perceived total brightness, this factor can be increased to 1.5 or 2.0 or even higher.
 ```
 DoViBaker(bl,el)
 DoViTonemap(lumScale=1.0, masterMaxNits=-1, targetMaxNits=1000, masterMinNits=0, targetMinNits=0)